 Beyond Access and Supply: Youth-led strategies to captivate young people's interest in and demand for youth programs and communities (449 K PDF)

 Working on supply and access are necessary but not sufficient for the task of increasing young people's engagement in positive youth programs, activities, and informal opportunities.
 Youth are the marketing experts in this endeavor to increase participation in youth programs particularly by those who typically do not participate.
 2006

 Intentional Youth Programs: Taking theory to practice

 The author puts forth a theory of developmental intentionality, proposing that "when there is a good fit between young people and the intentional supports and opportunities they take part in, engagement is high, and the chance of positive outcomes for learning and development are greatly improved."
 2006

 Moving Beyond Youth Voice

-The authors present research findings that suggest a connection between postive youth/adult relationships and youth voice in promoting postive youth development outcomes.
+The authors present research findings that suggest a connection between positive youth/adult relationships and youth voice in promoting positive youth development outcomes.
 2006

 Toward a New Paradigm for Youth Development

 A diet-and-exercise analogy is proposed to provide a new way of understanding the complexity of youth development and the increased role of youth in shaping that development during the middle years.
 2006